BPAEngine/BPAEngine/docs/reference/REFERENCE.md

 ##### Color.FromPalette

-Creates the color from the given hexadecimal string at the [Palette](#colorpalette).
+Creates the color from the given hexadecimal string `color` at the [Palette](#colorpalette).
 Returns the color array.

 ###### Signature